-Day 1: Arrives at 9:15 am with parent(s) interview with director and teacher while the child stays with his/her peers until 11:30am

-Day 2: The child stays for lunch and leaves at 12:30pm

-Day 3: The child stays for naptime and leaves at 2:45pm

-Day 4: The child may stay all day (if all is well) and leaves at 4:30pm
+- Day 1: Arrives at 9:30 am with parent(s) interview with director and teacher while the child stays with his/her peers until 11:30am. - Day 2: The child stays for lunch and leaves at 12:30pm. - Day 3: The child stays for naptime and leaves at 2:30 pm (however if your child is still sleeping, 2:45). - Day 4: The child may stay all day (if all is well) and leaves at 4:30pm.

-A parent must be available at all times during the first week of the child's integration so that their child may be picked-up earlier if needed.
+NOTE: A parent must always be available during the first week of the child's integration so that their child may be picked-up earlier if needed.

-Every child is an individual and will each experience Daycare in their own unique way.
+Every child is an individual and will each experience daycare in their own unique way.
 A little time invested at this stage will make your child's introduction to the Daycare a more enjoyable experience.
-It will also allow the parent(s) to become familiar with the teachers and the Daycare's routine.
+It will also allow the parent(s) to become familiar with the Educators and the Daycare's routine.